seinecle/gephi-tutorials/docs/generated-slides/subdir/using-filters-en_temp_common.md

 == open the network in Gephi
-//open the network in Gephi
+//ST: open the network in Gephi

 //ST: !
 - open Gephi.
 On the Welcome screen that appears,  click on `Open Graph File`
 - find `miserables.gexf` on your computer and open it

 image::en/gephi-welcome-screen-open-graph-en.png[align="center", title="welcome screen"]

-== read the report after opening a file

 //ST: !
 A report window will open, giving you basic info on the network you opened: